linuxkay/docker_mysql/README.md

 ## Description

-Very basic documation of docker mysql setup
+Very basic documation of docker mysql setup.

 ## Demo in Animation

 ## Overview

-Packages to be installed Docker - mysql, ssh, and vim.
+Packages to be installed on system: Docker - mysql, ssh, and vim.

-Installation of mysql-work-bench
+Installation of mysql-work-bench and troubleshoot.

 Some basic lectures for mysql